 RingCentral is an office-centric VoIP system that functions extremely well in an office setting.
 It supports unlimited calling and conferencing, toll-free numbers, and a customizable caller ID.
-Additional functionality, such as texting, online meetings, and faxing.
+You can also get additional functionality, such as texting, online meetings, and faxing.
 With RingCentral, incoming calls go through the same call-routing system as your office phones.
 It helps make your office number into a portable communication system.
 You can call, text, and fax from your business number on any mobile device.
 It scales from two users to 1000 and offers four levels: Essentials, Standard, Premium, and Ultimate for $20, $25, $35, and $50 each with a free trial.
-It scales from two users to 1,000.